Phone: (202) 296-5505 Email: info@winvale.com

 The Advantages of Pursuing a Sources Sought Notice

 Sources Sought Notices are important for both government agencies and contractors because they can shape the scope of a solicitation and identify the need for small business participation.
-Since we are in the midst of federal government Q4, it's important to keep an eye out for these opportunities.
-In this blog, we'll define a Sources Sought Notice and explore why it's a useful tool you should take advantage of.
+Since we are heading into government Q4 in a few months and the Trump Administration is cracking down on GSA Multiple Award Schedule (MAS) contractors who aren't meeting their minimum sales requirement, it's important to keep an eye out for these opportunities.
+In this blog, we'll define a Sources Sought Notice and explore why you should keep an eye out for them.

 What is a Sources Sought Notice?